-Hypotension are the most common undesired side effects during spinal anaesthesia.
-Taylor lumbosacral approach of spinal anaesthesia caused less hypotension in patient undergoing TURP.
-The purpose of the present study was to compare the incidence and severity of hypotension between a lumbar approaches at L4/5 or Taylor's lumbosacral approach.
+Hemodynamic side effect like bradycardia and hypotension are the most common undesired side effects during spinal anaesthesia.
+In1940 Taylor described a SPA technique by a lumbosacral approach which caused less haemodynamic disturbances.
+The purpose of the present study was to compare the incidence and severity of haemodynamic side effects between a lumbar approach at L4/5 or Taylor's lumbosacral approach.
 30 patients received SPA by a L4/5 approach and 30 patients by Taylor's approach.
 Bupivacaine dose did not differ between groups.
 Onset of MLSB was faster (3.17+1.020 min vs 7.20+1.215, p < 0.001) in the lumbar group.
 Onset of motor block was faster (5.47+1.358 min vs 8.40+0.770) in lumbar group but duration of motor block did not differ between groups.
+The maximum decrease in heart rate was greater in lumbar group (27% vs 7%, p value 0.019).
 The maximum decrease in mean arterial pressure was also greater in the lumbar group (60% vs. 70%, p value 0.037).
-SPA with plain bupivacaine using Taylor's approach was associated with slower onset of MLSB and less hypotension compared to the classical lumbar approach at L4/5.
+SPA with plain bupivacaine using Taylor's approach was associated with slower onset of MLSB and less haemodynamic disturbances compared to the classical lumbar approach at L4/5.